AYaddaden/IntermCalc/README.md

 Generating intermediate form for a calculator

-Program written on Ubuntu 17.10 LTS using flex and bison
+Program written on Ubuntu 17.10 using flex and bison

 To compile: